Art & Ideas

 Nature Through a Screen

-The first in a series of commissioned responses to Woman in the Machine, tech writer and author Roisin Kiberd considers our relationship with technology, and how we might use it to bring us closer to the world around us.
+The first in a series of commissioned responses to Woman in the Machine, tech writer and author Roisin Kiberd considers our relationship with technology, and how we might use it to bring us closer to the natural world

 Sibyl Montague SELF SOOTHERS

-Cristín Leach reviews Sibyl Montague's SELF SOOTHERS at VISUAL
+Art critic Cristín Leach responds to Sibyl Montague’s exhibition SELF SOOTHERS

 Materials Matter Summer Workshops